YirenZzz/EventTicketing/README.md

 ## Advanced and key features

-### Authentication + Authorisation – JWT + role‑aware middleware; guards every API route
+### Authentication & Authorisation

 We implemented role-based authentication using NextAuth.js with a Credentials Provider, where each user receives a signed JWT that encodes both their user ID and role (Organizer, Staff, or Attendee).
 Upon login, the system verifies credentials using bcrypt and checks the selected role against the database before issuing the token.
 We use a stateless session strategy (strategy: "jwt"), allowing both the frontend and backend to access the user’s identity and role without querying a session store.
 A custom middleware layer parses the JWT on every request and attaches the user’s role and ID to the request context, enabling consistent, role-aware access control across frontend components and backend API routes.
 This ensures that only organizers can create events or manage promotions, only staff can perform event check-ins, and only attendees can view their purchased tickets.
 The implementation directly reflects the contnets covered with Better Auth—and mirrors the role-based guard structures , where building secure, authenticated flows and protecting sensitive routes based on user roles are main objectives.

-### Real‑time communication – Socket.io delivers purchase and check‑in events end‑to‑end
+### Real‑time communication

 We implemented Check-in and purchase events emit ticketCheckedIn and ticketPurchased messages via Socket.io.
 Organizers and staff clients subscribe using a shared context provider.
 Dashboards update instantly—mirroring the real-time components emphasized in class and showing advanced state management via Zustand and React Query.Organizers and Staff dashboards subscribe to these channels via a React Context wrapper, allowing components like counters, progress bars, and bar charts to update instantly—without requiring page reloads.
 This setup directly reflects the class coverage of real-time communication and demonstrates an applied understanding of WebSocket lifecycle management, as well as frontend reactivity (from Assignment 4).

-### File handling and processing: File / Cloud
+### File handling and processing

 For image and QR code support, we implemented a flexible upload interface that accepts both image files and PDF documents, allowing staff to check in attendees using screenshots, printed tickets, or email attachments.
-Uploaded files are parsed on the client side using pdf.js (for PDFs) and html5-qrcode (for image-based decoding), with fallback text extraction for malformed codes.For PDFs, we stream the first page using pdfjs-dist, render it to a canvas, and attempt QR extraction.
+Uploaded files are parsed on the client side using pdf.js (for PDFs) and html5-qrcode (for image-based decoding).
+For PDFs, we stream the first page using pdfjs-dist, render it to a canvas, and attempt QR extraction.
 These functionalities demonstrate our understanding of client-side file processing and expand on the image-handling techniques.
 This feature demonstrates hands-on understanding of file handling and user experience design.

 We also implemented pre-signed upload URLs for direct S3 uploads from the client, using PUT requests to cloud storage, a strategy directly covered in Week 12 on DigitalOcean Spaces.
 Although we used AWS S3 instead of Spaces, the API model and security mechanisms are fully compatible.
 QR codes for each ticket are generated on the fly as base64 Data URLs, removing the need for server-side temp files or binary blobs.
 This architecture reflects our grasp of client-cloud integration, media processing, and external service orchestration.